Categories

 Dog

-I Got Played By The Dog.
+I Got Played By The Dog

-I Got Played By the Dog.
-Seriously?
-I Thought I Was Smarter Than That.
+I Got Played By the Dog

 I got played by the dog.